 What is cervicitis?

 Cervicitis is an irritation or infection of the cervix.
-A number of different organisms can cause it.
-Cervicitis symptoms may start suddenly and are severe.
+There are different germs that can cause it.
+The symptoms may start quickly and be severe.
 Or it can last several months or longer.

 What causes cervicitis?

-Cervicitis may be caused by a number of sexually transmitted infections (STIs) including:
+Cervicitis may be caused by a sexually transmitted infection (STI).
+These include:

-Cervicitis may also be caused by vaginal infections, such as bacterial vaginosis.
+Cervicitis may be caused by an infection in the vagina, such as bacterial vaginosis.

 What are the symptoms of cervicitis?

-Each woman’s symptoms may vary.
+Each person’s symptoms may vary.
 These are the most common symptoms of cervicitis:

-Infections within the vagina are easily passed to the cervix.
-Then the tissue of the cervix can become inflamed and form an open sore.
-One early sign of this is a pus-like vaginal discharge.
+Infections in the vagina can spread easily to the cervix.
+Then the tissue of the cervix can become inflamed.
+An open sore may form.
+One early sign of this is fluid coming from the vagina.

-The symptoms of cervicitis may look like other conditions or health problems.
-Always see your healthcare provider for a diagnosis.
+The symptoms of cervicitis may be like vaginitis.
+But it's not the same.
+Make sure to see your healthcare provider for a diagnosis.

 How is cervicitis diagnosed?